 Carbanions in Synthesis.
 Formation of carbon-carbon bonds using carbanions: Methods for the formation of organolithium and organomagnesium compounds (including directed lithiation and dianions).
 Introduction to structure and reactivity of organolithium compounds (basic overview of solution structures and information from x-ray crystal structures).
-Selective methods in synthesis using reactivity of other carbanions (e.g. organocopper, organolanthanide, organozinc chemistry).
-Applications in synthesis, some brief and basic structural discussion of solution structures and additive effects).
+Selective methods in synthesis by controlling reactivity of organometallic species through choice of metal (e.g. organocopper, organocerium, and organozinc chemistry).

-Stereoselectivity models: Felkin-Ahn and Chelation control explanation for stereoselectivity of addition to aldehydes and ketones.
+Stereoselectivity models: Felkin-Ahn and Chelation control models to account for stereoselectivity of addition to aldehydes and ketones containing adjacent chiral centres.
 Regio- and stereocontrolled enolate formation, and stereoselective additions of enolates to aldehydes (syn/anti selectivity in the aldol reaction).
 Chiral auxiliaries (Evans) used to carry out stereoselective alkylation of enolates.

 Radical reactions: Formation of carbon-carbon bonds using radicals: tin-mediated intermolecular additions, intramolecular cyclisations and tandem and cascade processes.
 Baldwin’s guidelines for cyclisation reactions are discussed.

 Organopalladium Chemistry: Formation of carbon-carbon bonds using organopalladium catalysis: Cross coupling (including Buchwald-Hartwig); Sonogashira; Heck Reaction; Allyl palladium chemistry.